Welcome to Uplus dental

 The Surgical Procedure

-The time required for the surgery and the type of surgical procedure used depends on several factors including position of the teeth, length and curvature of the roots, thickness of the bone surrounding the teeth and your physical condition and health.
+The time required for the surgery and the type of surgical procedure used depends on several factors including the position of the teeth, length and curvature of the roots, thickness of the bone surrounding the teeth and your physical condition and health.
 If the teeth have fully erupted, it may be possible to simply remove each tooth intact from its socket in the bone, using instruments designed for this purpose.

-If gum tissue is covering the tooth, an incision will be required to turn back the gum and expose the tooth.
+If the gum tissue is covering the tooth, an incision will be required to turn back the gum and expose the tooth.
 If bone covers the tooth, the surgeon will remove sufficient bone to expose the tooth and allow its removal.
 If an incision is needed to remove the tooth, your surgeon may place some sutures to help the wound heal.